Blog: Aaron Dennison and The Dennison Watch Case Company

 Regular and Special Grades

-Initially an explanation of the process was engraved inside of Dennison cases, together with the expected lifetime of the gold plate in years, which was the length of time under normal wear that the gold covering was expected to last before it wore through and the base metal showed.
+Initially, an explanation of the process was engraved inside the back of Dennison cases, together with the expected lifetime of the gold plate in years, which was the length of time under normal wear that the gold covering was expected to last before it wore through and the base metal showed.
 On later cases this information was indicated only by one of three words:

 Dennison gold filled watch cases are very good quality and are often found in nearly new condition today.
 If the gold plate has not worn through, then the case looks just like a gold case, because of course you only see the surface which is gold, but the prices are much more reasonable than for a solid gold case.
 Why would someone pay more for a solid gold case when you can't see the difference?
 A solid gold, hallmarked, watch case is a valuable thing, a store of wealth.